 Improv, as Spolin attests, is communication made manifest, and poor interpersonal communication during the process and behind the scenes is more than likely to spill out into the onstage work as well if left unattended.
 These written thoughts are part of my earnest attempt to start rehearsals on a promising footing.
 As is the case with most classroom syllabi, the above ideas are a living document and in no small part responsive to issues or trends I’ve noted in the improvisational rehearsal hall to date.
-While it might be revealing my teacherly side, I think it’s helpful to read these aloud and share them during the first rehearsal when possible as this embodies a clear commitment to the value and centrality of these (or your own) tenants.
+While it might be revealing my teacherly side, I think it’s helpful to read these aloud and share them during the first rehearsal when possible as this embodies a clear commitment to the value and centrality of these (or your own) tenets.
 Although these were written with a student population in mind, as I have reviewed them for this undertaking I would observe that many of these tensions emerge equally in non-academic venues as well.

 More detailed thoughts on post-show notes and a collective feedback model can be found in my consideration of the Postmortem found here.

 Related Entries: Acting, Ensemble, Postmortem Antonyms: Bad Habits Synonyms: Teamwork, Professionalism